stonehippo/printrbot_simple_maker_1405_firmware/README.md

 ## Installing a modern Marlin firmware on PrintrBot Simple Maker 1405

 My first 3D printer is a PrintrBot Simple Maker, a little 3D printer kit from the early days of DIY RepRap.
-I've had this little mostly plywood printer for years, and it taught me a lot about additive manufacturing and 3D design and manufacture.
-I have updated and upgrade it multiple times, and like a robotic Ship of Theseus, I've replaced enough components on that it's fair to say the device I'm using now is barely the resullt of the first time I opened that box of parts.
-The extruder now a pretty nice aluminum unit (the second of version I've installed, actually) and a far cry from the laser-cut assembly I started with.
-The chassis was upgraded from the original Maker design to the newer 1405 version, and the PrintrBoard is a Rev F5 (I still have the Rev D PrintrBoard I just as a replacement when the original died).
+I've had this little mostly plywood printer for years, and it taught me a lot about additive manufacturing and 3D design and printing.
+I have updated and upgraded it multiple times, and like a robotic Ship of Theseus, I've replaced enough components that it's fair to say the device I'm using now is barely the same one I assembled when I first opened that box of parts.
+The extruder is now a pretty nice aluminum unit (the second version I've installed) and a far cry from the laser-cut assembly I started with.
+The chassis was upgraded from the original Maker design to the newer 1405 version, and the PrintrBoard is a Rev F5 (I still have the Rev D PrintrBoard I installed as a replacement when the original died).

-I have a lot of affection for my PrintrBot, even though I have now got a a far more modern and capable printer, and I still use it from time to time (for small stuff, since it's only got a 100^3 build volume).
+I have a lot of affection for my PrintrBot, even though I have a more modern and capable printer, and I still use it from time to time (for small stuff, since it's only got a 100^3 build volume).
 One component of the printer that could use some love is the PrintrBoard firmware.
 I have the last version of the original PrintrBot fork on there now, which dates back to 2015.
-Marklin has come a long way in the past seven years, and I could get better prints out of the Simple Maker if I upgraded.
+Marlin has come a long way in the past seven years, and I could get better prints out of the Simple Maker if I upgraded.

 Of course, this is easier said than done. ;-)